 Most smart wealth-building strategies include investing as a way to grow your money, but it’s a risk you need to be able to afford.
 Be sure to seek out expert advice if you’re new to investing.

-“Every investment carries a level of risk, and you should be prepared to face the worst-case scenario every time,” said Pauline Paquin, personal finance expert and founder of the website Reach Financial Independence.
+“Every investment carries a level of risk, and you should be prepared to face the worst-case scenario every time,” said Pauline Paquin, personal finance blogger.
 “Do not invest money that would compromise your financial well being if you lost it … One financial mistake can be devastating.”

 Never Buy an Investment That Sounds Too Good To Be True

-If an investment seems like it’s too good to be true, beware, said Joseph Carbone, a certified financial planner with Focus Planning Group.
+If an investment seems like it’s too good to be true, beware, said Joseph Carbone, CFP, founder and wealth advisor at Focus Planning Group.
 “If it sounds boring, then it’s probably a good investment.”

 Often, those too-good-to-be-true investments are expensive and illiquid, he said.
 Staple investments — such as stocks, bonds and certificates of deposit — might be better performers.